Lebanon Real Estate

 History of Lebanon

-The city of Lebanon incorporated in 1819, just 23 years after Tennessee became a state.
+The city of Lebanon was incorporated in 1819, just 23 years after Tennessee became a state.
 Settlers could not help but notice the abundance of cedar trees in the area and named it for the Lebanese cedar trees mentioned in the Bible.
 By the mid-1800s, Lebanon was a thriving business and education center, but many of its residents left to fight during the Civil War under General Robert Hatton.
 The area where the town square sits today was the location of a major battle fought on May 5, 1862.
 After the war, the railroads came to town, bringing more businesses opportunities with them.

 After World War II, the city became the home of the first industrial park in Tennessee.

 Even though Lebanon is just minutes from all Nashville has to offer, there is plenty to do here within the city limits and within Wilson County.
 Learn about the area’s past at the City of Lebanon Museum and History Center or the Wilson County Museum which features over 200 years of artifacts.
-One of the city’s main attraction is the annual Wilson County Fair, which is considered to be one of the top 50 fairs in the United States.
+One of the city’s main attractions is the annual Wilson County Fair, which is considered to be one of the top 50 fairs in the United States.
 It takes place in August and includes good food, great live music, prize-winning animals, and plenty of carnival rides and family-friendly fun.

 When it comes to shopping, Lebanon has something for everyone.
 People come from all over Middle Tennessee to shop at the Lebanon Premium Outlets.
 Here you will find stores like Jones New York, Ann Taylor, Gap, Guess, Nike, Polo Ralph Lauren, Coach, Reebok, and more.
 For something a little more downhome, the historic town square features several antique and gift shops, and you can pick your own apples and peaches seasonally at the Pratt’s Orchard and Garden Center.
 You can also visit the original Cracker Barrel Old Country Store right in Lebanon.